gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "It is a personal aerial transport device," the bot explained.
 If it had been a person,
-Maddy would have said it sounded just a little bit smug.
+Maddy would have said it sounded just the teensiest bit smug.
 "But there is only one harness.
 You will have to share."